Matsuo Basho's famous haiku poems

 Kusa no to mo/ Sumikawaru yo zo/ Hina no ie

-The door of thatched hut
+A owner of the old thatched hut

-At the Doll’s Festival.
+It’s the Doll’s Festival.

 *Basho gave his house another before going on a journey.
 Apparently it seems that the new residents were a family with girls.